Stookhy/MechaCar_Statistical_Analysis/README.md

    8. Implement and evaluate a chi-squared test for a given dataset.
    9. Identify key characteristics of A/B and A/A testing.
    10. Determine the most appropriate statistical test for a given hypothesis and dataset.

+## Linear Regression to Predict MPG

+   Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+   Is the slope of the linear model considered to be zero?
+Why or why not?

+   Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?